thorrellt/order-management-api/README.md

-# Order Management RESTful API
+# Order Management REST API

 Welcome to this order management system.
 This is a basic Node.js RESTful API modeled after an order management system.
 This API handles GET, PATCH, PULL, and DELETE requests for Orders, Products, and Users.
 Data is stored in a MongoDB Atlas database.